Religious extremists desecrate Ahmadi graves in Pakistan | Law-Order

 - Pakistan

-Several graves belonging to Ahmadis have been allegedly desecrated by religious extremists in Pakistan's Punjab province, a spokesman for the minority community said on Tuesday.
+Several graves belonging to the minority Ahmadi community have been desecrated allegedly by religious extremists in Pakistan's Punjab province, an official said on Tuesday, the second such incident against them in over three months.

 Jamaat Ahmadiya Pakistan official Amir Mahmood told PTI that the tombstones of the graves were desecrated at Prem Kot graveyard in Hafizabad district, some 100 kilometres from Lahore.